awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - OK > OK
 - Click Save after the dense cloud is generated

-Dense cloud generation should take approximately 15 minutes for Medium quality and 1 hour for High quality.
+Dense cloud generation should take approximately 15 minutes for Medium quality and 1.5 hours for High quality.

 {:#mesh}
 ### Build and edit mesh